n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awssqs.md

 # AWS SQS

-The AWS SQS node allows you to automate work in AWS SNS, and integrate AWS SQS with other applications. n8n has built-in support for a wide range of AWS SQS features, including sending messages.
+Use the AWS SQS node to automate work in AWS SNS, and integrate AWS SQS with other applications. n8n has built-in support for a wide range of AWS SQS features, including sending messages.

 On this page, you'll find a list of operations the AWS SQS node supports and links to more resources.